Readiness Check: Financial Data Quality Check

-The Financial Quality Check uses the FIN_CORR_RECONCILE transaction to analyze the quality of the financial data in your existing ERP Production System and categorize the different errors to further help the project team assess the required effort to correct the data inconsistencies.
+The Financial Quality Check uses the FIN_CORR_RECONCILE, FIN_AA_CORR_RECON and FIN_ML_CORR_RECONCILE transactions to analyze the quality of the financial data in your existing ERP Production System and categorize the different errors to further help the project team assess the required effort to correct the data inconsistencies.

 To access the FDQ details in the Readiness Check dashboard, click on Financial Data Quality title (outlined in red):

 In this example, there were three inconsistencies and two different types of errors detected.

 On the Financial Data Inconsistencies tab, inconsistencies by fiscal year and company codes are displayed in a graph.
 Filtering options for Fiscal Year, Company Code, and Error Category as available to sort the list.